itsskofficial/itsskofficial/README.md

 Here's a quick intro about me :

-🔭 Building Existence, a tech startup which promotes maintainence and advancement of consciousness as a whole
+🔭 Building cool things at Existence

-🚀 Into AI, IOT & Metaverse
+🚀 AI enthusiast

-💬 Don't ask me anything ;)
+💬 Don't ask me anything.
+Jk, drop your message at any of my socials if you wanna talk about something interesting

 😄 Pronouns: He/Him/His

-⚡ Fun fact: There is no fun for me in this life, maybe next one
+⚡ Fun fact: There is no fun for me in this life, maybe next one ;)

 My Socials :